batcsg1/Odyssey/README.md

-# <ins>CelestiDB</ins>
+# CelestiDB 🪐

 ### Author: Samuel Batchelor
-Project for the Introductory Application Development paper of the Otago Polytechnic's Bachelor of Information Technology
+REST API Project for the Introductory Application Development paper of the Otago Polytechnic's Bachelor of Information Technology

 ## Link to REST API on Render: